Skip to content

 An arranged overdraft

 While interest rates on overdrafts can be high, some banks offer an ‘interest-free buffer’ for small amounts.
-However, an overdraft should only be used in the short term to cover an emergency expense like an unexpected bill.
-It’s not a viable option for large amounts of money or long-term borrowing.
+But be mindful that an overdraft should only be used in the short term to cover an emergency expense like an unexpected bill.
+It’s not generally a viable option for large amounts of money or long-term borrowing.

 A different credit card

-If your main aim is to improve your credit utilisation ratio, you could do this by applying for another credit card that better suits your needs.
-Some credit cards have a sign-up bonus and you could benefit from cashback and rewards cards.
-You could also transfer your existing credit balance to a card with potentially a higher credit limit and lower interest rates.
+If your main aim is to improve your credit utilisation ratio, you could do this by applying for another credit card that better suits your needs:

 Frequently asked questions